jgwill/jgtml/README.md

 3. Run the script to identify potential breakout signals based on the Green Dragon Breakout strategy.
 4. Analyze the results to detect breakouts in the market.

-By following these steps, you can effectively detect breakouts in the market using the specified strategies without relying on Bollinger Band, MACD, or RSI.

 ## Foundational principle
 * 🧠 **Foundational Intent**: Every transformation should preserve the meaning behind a signal, not just the data.